ajay-ramasubramanian/ajay-ramasubramanian/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ajay Ramasubramanian.
 =============================================================================================================================================

-Data Engineer and a Aspiring ML engineer
+Software Engineer with a specialty in Data Engineering and AI/ML Product Development
 ----------------------------------------

-### Results-driven data engineer with a Master's in Applied Computer Science from Concordia University.
+### Results-driven Software engineer with a Master's in Applied Computer Science from Concordia University.
 Proven track record of leveraging advanced analytics to drive business outcomes.

 #### Technical Expertise
 - Programming Languages: Proficient in Python, SQL, and Java